michel1991/ocp-java-11/stream/README.md

 Option E describes a valid terminal operation like anyMatch(), but is not a reduction.
 Option D is correct because a reduction has to look at each element in the stream to determine the result.

-### What is the best example of lazy evaluation?
-*  A. The pipeline can execute before seeing all the data.
-*  B. The pipeline does not begin until the terminal operation is executed.
-*  C. The pipeline executes all operations as quickly as possible.
-*  D. The pipeline loses data.
-*  E. The pipeline takes a nap.

-Lazy evaluation delays execution until it is needed.
-Option B is the only one that matches this requirement.
-While option A is true, this can be done without lazy evaluation.
-Option C requires parallelization rather than deferred execution.
-Option D is incorrect as data loss is bad.
-Finally, pipelines are run by the computer, which does not get tired.